 The following Information Law practice note provides comprehensive and up to date legal information covering:

-On 31 January 2020, the UK ceased to be an EU Member State and entered a Brexit implementation period.
 This Practice Note introduces the approach to sanctions and enforcement under:

 Where there is no need to distinguish the two regimes, this Practice Note refers to both as the ‘GDPR’ for convenience.
 Given the extent of data flows between the EEA and UK and how long it takes for data protection cases to be resolved or historic issues to otherwise arise, the sanctions and enforcement under the EU GDPR regime will remain of particular interest to UK practitioners.
 For more detailed guidance on each regime, see Practice Notes: UK GDPR—sanctions and enforcement and EU GDPR—sanctions and enforcement.